tdilauro/Simplified-wiki/ContentSources.md

 * [WikiSource](http://en.wikisource.org/)
 * [Open Book Publishers](http://www.openbookpublishers.com/section/22/1/librarians-and-booksellers) - 41 books with 16 more on the way.
 Books are made available under one CC license or another, but only the HTML editions are free to read.
 Epub editions (presumably also CC-licensed) cost a small amount of money, usually 6 UKP.
 * [Knowledge Unlatched](http://collections.knowledgeunlatched.org/collection-availability-1/) - An unglue.it-like pilot program in which libraries band together to make adademic-press books open access.
 End result is a few books released through OAPEN and Hathi.
-* [The Online Books Page](http://onlinebooks.library.upenn.edu/new.html) - Completely random curated selection of books from Gutenberg, Hathi, archive.org, university websites, and random websites (did you know the US Golf Association hosts some historical books on golf?)
 * [Open Humanities Press](http://openhumanitiespress.org/) 14 theory-heavy books.
 Native PDFs.
 There are also 17 journals, but each has its own separate website.

 More university presses: